 Pimsleur is an audio course broken up into 30 minute lessons.
 It was literally designed so that you could practice on your time.
 Pimsleur recommends that you try to work through a single lesson on a daily basis for the best results.

 A common complaint about Pimsleur is that the words you learn are not that useful in real life.
-The original courses were designed for the travelling businessman.
+The original courses were designed for the traveling businessman.

 “…the context in use was completely irrelevant to me.
 If you are a married businessman with children, planning to do some shopping and eating out in restaurants, then Pimsleur (at least the Hungarian version) is perfect for you.